-Outdoor light fixtures should serve a specific purpose while preserving a view of the night skies and minimizing impacts to neighbors, drivers, and pedestrians.
-Any light fixture used for exterior illumination must be fully shielded, pointed downward, and placed in a manner so that the light source is not directly visible from any other properties or public roadways.
-Further, outdoor lights should be 3,000K or less in color.
+Outdoor landscape light fixtures should serve a specific purpose while preserving the view of the night sky and minimizing impacts on neighbors, drivers, and pedestrians.
+Any light fixture used for exterior illumination must be fully shielded and directed downward so that the light source is not directly visible from any other properties or public roadways.
+The light source should be no brighter than necessary, controlled by a timer or motion detector, and turned off when not needed.
+The color temperature of the light source must comply with any existing outdoor lighting ordinance.
+In the absence of an outdoor lighting ordinance, the recommended color temperature of the light source should be 2200K and must not exceed 3000K.